RAF Long Marston: History

-Unit history

-The first RAF unit based at the Long Marston was Bomber Command's No.24 Operational Training Unit (OTU), flying Armstrong Whitworth Whitleys, Avro Ansons and Vickers Wellingtons, which began operating at the field on 15 March 1943, using it as a satellite airfield to RAF Honeybourne.
+The first RAF unit based at the Long Marston was Bomber Command's No. 24 Operational Training Unit (OTU), flying Armstrong Whitworth Whitleys, Avro Ansons and Vickers Wellingtons, which began operating at the field on 15 March 1943, using it as a satellite airfield to RAF Honeybourne.
 The Whitleys joined the unit after retiring from front-line service as an early Second World War night bomber when new four engined bombers like the Avro Lancaster took over the offensive.
 Another unit based at the airfield was No. 1681 Bomber (Defence) Flight RAF flying Hawker Hurricanes and Curtiss Tomahawks, whose duties involved providing simulated attacks against OTU aircraft to train the OTU crews in how to defend their aircraft in combat conditions.
 Their main base was RAF Pershore, with Long Marston used as a satellite station between 1 July 1943 and 21 August 1944.
-No. 24 Operational Training Unit ceased operations and withdrew from using Long Marston on 24 July 1945, two months after the fall of Nazi Germany.
+No. 24 Operational Training Unit ceased operations and withdrew from using Long Marston on 24 July 1945 two months after the fall of Nazi Germany.

-No. 9 Flying Training School RAF and No. 10 (Advanced) Flying Training School RAF were also here at some point.

 Post-war the airfield's active use by the RAF came to an end, and its facilities were closed in the late 1940s and placed under the authority of No. 8 Maintenance Unit RAF, No. 3 Maintenance Group operating from RAF Little Rissington until 1954.

+No. 10 (Advanced) Flying Training School RAF used the airfield as a relief landing ground between 15 January 1952 and 1 October 1953 with Airspeed Oxfords, until replaced by No. 9 Flying Training School RAF who used the site between 1 October 1953 and 31 March 1954.